Posted on January 26, 2016 at 1:24 PM by Iowa Weight Loss Specialists

-High blood pressure, also known as hypertension, affects 1 in every 4 adults and increases the risk for developing heart disease or having a stroke.
+High blood pressure, also known as hypertension, affects 1 in every 4 adults and increases the risk of developing heart disease or having a stroke.

 Symptoms of high blood pressure may include: